Managing Playbooks

 Guidance

-Input guidance for team members to aid their review of a contract using the playbook in Word.
-Include contextual notes, commentary, or strategic advice on how to interpret clauses, understand intent, or navigate negotiations.
-Note, this is not information that the model will use to evaluate, but rather context meant to support team members during review.
+Add guidance for both team members and Harvey to reference when reviewing a contract in Word.
+This can include contextual notes, commentary, or strategic advice on how to interpret specific clauses, understand their intent, or navigate negotiations.
+Applicable guidance appears under each rule.

 Required Clause